ChemGraph-XANES: An Agentic Framework for XANES Simulation and Curation: Results

-A key feature of \textit{ChemGraph-XANES} is a documentation-grounded expert agent that consults external reference material before downstream tool invocation.
-Instead of relying exclusively on latent model knowledge, the expert agent queries a local knowledge base derived from the FDMNES manual and then uses the retrieved passages to produce a grounded response.
-This design allows the agent to use retrieved documentation to guide XANES calculation parameter selection, reducing the need to hard-code all decision rules into the executor prompt or simulation backend and thus helping to mitigate hallucinated parameter choices.
+A key feature of ChemGraph-XANES is a documentation-grounded expert agent that consults external reference material before downstream tool invocation.
+Rather than relying exclusively on latent model knowledge, the expert agent retrieves evidence from a local knowledge base constructed from the FDMNES manual and uses that evidence to guide parameter selection.
+This functionality is especially important for XANES workflows because input parameters often depend on code-specific keywords, defaults, and conventions that are easy to misstate in free-form language.

-To illustrate this behavior, we evaluated the expert agent on three representative parameterization queries concerning default absorber selection, crystal doping, and default energy-range settings.
-All LLM agents were instantiated with GPT-4o.
-For readability, Table~\ref{tab:expert-agent-demo} presents condensed traces containing the user query, the explicit retrieval call, the salient evidence extracted from the manual, and a verbatim excerpt from the final agent response.
-The complete raw interaction logs for these examples are available in the accompanying repository notebook.\footnote{\url{https://github.com/argonne-lcf/ChemGraph/blob/dev/notebooks/Demo_rag_agent_Argo.ipynb}}
+To illustrate this behavior, we evaluated the expert agent on three representative parameterization queries concerning default absorbing-species selection, substitutional doping, and default energy-range settings.
+The qualitative retrieval examples in Table~\ref{tab:expert-agent-demo} were generated with GPT-4o, while the executable provenance trace in Table~\ref{tab:range-provenance} was generated with Gemini 2.5 Flash using HuggingFace embeddings.
+In all cases, default numerical FDMNES parameters were obtained through retrieval rather than being supplied directly in the prompt.
+For readability, Table~\ref{tab:expert-agent-demo} presents condensed traces containing the user query, the explicit retrieval call, the salient evidence extracted from the manual, and a shortened excerpt from the final agent response.
+The raw interaction logs for the qualitative examples are available in the accompanying repository notebook, and the raw Gemini trace for the range-propagation example is provided separately.\footnote{\url{https://github.com/vitorgrizzi/ChemGraph_xanes/blob/main/notebooks/Demo_rag_agent_Argo.ipynb}; \url{https://github.com/vitorgrizzi/ChemGraph_xanes/blob/main/notebooks/rag_range_fill.txt}}

 Across all three cases, the agent first invoked the \texttt{query\_knowledge\_base} tool with a targeted search phrase and then produced a response consistent with the retrieved manual content.
 The first example is especially instructive because it highlights both the usefulness and the limitations of agent-mediated summarization: the final response captures the practical default behavior and correctly points the user to the \texttt{Z\_absorber} and \texttt{Absorber} keywords, while the retrieved manual evidence provides the more precise FDMNES convention that the calculated spectra correspond to atoms sharing the atomic number of the first species listed under \texttt{Crystal} or \texttt{Molecule}.
 The second and third examples show that the same retrieval mechanism can recover both procedural instructions, such as the use of the \texttt{Doping} keyword, and default numerical settings, such as the standard energy range and step size.
 Although these examples are qualitative demonstrations rather than a formal retrieval benchmark, they show that the expert-agent layer can consult external documentation before answering parameterization questions, improving transparency and reducing reliance on unsupported free-form reasoning.